ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Path args and token must agree on box ID and file ID
 - `PATCH /boxes/{box_id}/uploads/{file_id}`: Conclude file upload in UCS
   - Requires `UploadFileWorkOrder` token of type "close" from WPS
-  - Sets the `FileUpload` status to `COMPLETE` and tells S3 to close the multipart upload.
+  - Sets the `FileUpload` to `completed=True` and tells S3 to close the multipart upload.
   - Path args and token must agree on box ID and file ID
 - `DELETE /boxes/{box_id}/uploads/{file_id}`: Remove a `FileUpload` from the `FileUploadBox`
   - Requires `UploadFileWorkOrder` token of type "delete" from WPS